Holographic fluids: a thermodynamic road to quantum physics: Second Law-compatible Korteweg fluids: Liu procedure

-Here the residual entropy flux, $\mathfrak{ J}^i$, is not restricted; it can be an arbitrary function.
-Then the Liu equations are completely solved, and the functional form of the entropy density and the entropy flux is restricted.
-Finally, we obtain the entropy production, the dissipation inequality as follows:
+Here, the residual entropy flux $\mathfrak{ J}^i$ is not restricted; it can be an arbitrary function.
+The Liu equations are then completely solved, and the functional forms of the entropy density and entropy flux are restricted. { The final expression of the entropy production rate is simplified with the help of the restricted entropy density, $s=s(e,v^i,\rho,\partial_i\rho)$, the entropy flux, \re{LFcurr}, and the Lagrange-Farkas multipliers, \re{LFmult}, expressed by entropy derivatives.
+One obtains {\em the dissipation inequality}, in the following form}:

-Let us assume that the residual, local part of the entropy flux, $\mathfrak{J}^i$, is zero and define the internal energy as the difference of total and kinetic energies, $\feb :=e- v^2/2$.
+Let us assume that the residual, local part of the entropy flux is zero, $\mathfrak{J}^i\equiv 0$, and the internal energy is defined as the difference between the total and kinetic energies ($\feb :=e- v^2/2$).
 Both conditions are usual and also natural.
-The second one is justified by the expected covariance, too.
+The second condition is also justified by the expected covariance.
+Based on the partial derivatives of the entropy, the Lagrange--Farkas multipliers can be identified by thermodynamic intensives: